Wilderness: Scorpionfish, Lionfish, and Stonefish Poisoning

 Contact with ornate lionfish causes mild poisoning.
 Contact with camouflaged scorpionfish causes moderate-to-severe poisoning.
 The motionless stonefish, when contacted, causes severe -to -life-threatening poisoning.

-- Intense throbbing pain peaks in 1-2 hours and lasts 12 hours.
+- Intense throbbing pain that peaks in 1-2 hours and lasts 12 hours.

 - Remove the exposed person from the water to prevent drowning.